Radinax/my-programming-blog/src/content/blog/52_Node JS roadmap_Express JS.md

 # RESTful APIs

-Absolutely!
 RESTful APIs (or Representational State Transfer APIs) built with Express.js adhere to a set of architectural principles that promote clean and scalable interactions between web applications.
 Here's a breakdown of how RESTful APIs work with Express.js:

 **RESTful API Concepts:**